glasnt/words/orm.md

 >>>
 ```

 This will bring us into an interactive console.
-The [`shell` command](https://docs.djangoproject.com/en/1.11/ref/django-admin/#shell) did a lot of setup for us, including importing our settings and starting Django.
+The [`shell` command](https://docs.djangoproject.com/en/1.11/ref/django-admin/#shell) did a lot of setup for us, including importing our settings and configuring the Django environment.
 While we've launched the shell, we can't access the Blog model we have until we import it.

 ```python
 >>> from blog.models import *